Resq Legal

 Understand Airline Liability Basics

 However, negligence can creep in, manifesting in various ways.
 Imagine the distress of being on a flight where safe conditions are not maintained, or facing unexpected turbulence due to equipment failure.
-If such incidents occur, and it can be shown that the airline was negligent, you may be entitled to compensation from those who are responsible for airline injury after flight.
-The Montreal Convention emphasizes the urgency of this process, requiring passengers to file claims within a strict two-year deadline from the date of arrival or the scheduled landing date.
-This highlights the importance of acting swiftly to seek the compensation you deserve.
+If such incidents occur, and it can be shown that the airline was negligent, you may be entitled to compensation for your injuries.
+The law emphasizes the urgency of this process, requiring passengers to file claims from the date of arrival or the scheduled landing date.
+This highlights the importance of timely action.

 By grasping these essentials, you can navigate your rights more effectively and explore the options available for seeking compensation in the event of harm.
 Remember, you’re not alone in this journey; understanding your rights is the first step toward healing and recovery.